Coffee percolator: Improvements

-While most percolators use metal filter baskets the Neuerer Aromators used double-layered cross-slitted porcelain filters similar to those in Karlsbad-style coffee makers, not requiring any paper ring filters.
+While most percolators use metal filter baskets the Neuerer Aromators used double-layered cross-slit porcelain filters similar to those in Karlsbad-style coffee makers, not requiring any paper ring filters.

 Decline

 With better brands of instant coffee and the introduction of the electric drip coffee maker, the popularity of percolators plummeted in the early 1970s, and so did the market for the self-contained ground coffee filters.

 In 1976, General Foods discontinued the manufacture of Max-Pax, and by the end of the decade, even generic ground coffee filter rings were no longer available.

 However, as of 2019, coffee percolator filters are still produced by the major coffee device maker Melitta and are readily available in stores and from online sources.

 Terminology and unrelated brewing methods

 The name "percolator" is derived from the word "percolate" which means "to cause (a solvent) to pass through a permeable substance especially for extracting a soluble constituent".

 In the case of coffee-brewing the solvent is water, the permeable substance is the coffee grounds, and the soluble constituents are the chemical compounds that give coffee its color, taste, aroma, and stimulating properties.